awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `cluster_resource_bucket`<a name="cluster-resource-bucket-section"></a>

 **\(Optional\)** Specifies the name of the Amazon S3 bucket that's used to host resources that are generated when the cluster is created\.
 The bucket must have versioning enabled\.
-For more information, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service User Guide*\.
 This bucket can be used for multiple clusters\.
 The bucket must be in the same Region as the cluster\.

 If this parameter isn't specified, a new bucket is created when the cluster is created\.
 The new bucket has the name of `parallelcluster-random_string`\.
 In this name, *random\_string* is a random string of alphanumeric characters\.
 All cluster resources are stored in this bucket in a path with the form `bucket_name/resource_directory`\. `resource_directory` has the form `stack_name-random_string`, where *stack\_name* is the name of one of the AWS CloudFormation stacks used by AWS ParallelCluster\.
 The value of *bucket\_name* can be found in the `ResourcesS3Bucket` value in the output of the `parallelcluster-clustername` stack\.
 The value of *resource\_directory* can be found in the value of the `ArtifactS3RootDirectory` output from the same stack\.